 |Tax Bracket (Single) ||Tax Bracket (Couple) ||Marginal Tax Rate|

 The Missouri Income Tax

-Missouri collects a state income tax at a maximum marginal tax rate of 6.00%, spread across ten tax brackets.
+Missouri collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Unlike the Federal Income Tax, Missouri's state income tax does not provide couples filing jointly with expanded income tax brackets.
-There are a total of twenty one states with higher marginal income tax rates then Missouri.

 Missouri Tax Deductions

 Income tax deductions are expenses that can be deducted from your gross pre-tax income.
 Using deductions is an excellent way to reduce your Missouri income tax and maximize your refund, so be sure to research deductions that you mey be able to claim on your Federal and Missouri tax returns.
 For details on specific deductions available in Missouri, see the list of Missouri income tax deductions.

 - Unlike many other states, Missouri has no standard deduction.
 Certain itemized deductions (including property tax, qualified charitable contributions, etc) may be allowed depending on the income level and filing type of the taxpayer.
 Keep in mind that not all deductions allowed on your federal income tax return are necessarily going to be allowed on your Missouri income tax return.

 - Missouri has no personal exemption.
 The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 - Unlike most states, Missouri does not have a dependent deduction.
 You can, however, claim dependent deductions on your Federal Tax Return.